SRugina/compriser/README.md

         `);
 ```

-as this will add unnecessary new lines and tabs/spaces to the end html file.
+as this will add unnecessary new lines and tabs/spaces to the resultant html file.

 ##### 'add-on' component Syntax: